This story is read aloud at https://youtu.be/4IB-IgTnpdE

 Wife Three (Mary) argues, “It is not our job to secure all of the food for this family.
 You are the male—you should at least hunt for adequate bugs for us, even if you refuse to eat them yourself!”

 And so he did.

-He wondered if the magnificent buffalo and Comanches would eat grasshoppers in the ‘starving-to-death’ situation of that year.
-He still had ‘death’ on his mind.
+He wondered if the magnificent buffalo and Comanches would eat grasshoppers in the starving-to-death situation of that year.
+He still had death on his mind.

-“My life’s a poorly written book because in the end, I will ‘die’,” he thinks philosophically.
-With paranoia of his own mortality, Milo fails to remember that the Comanche and the buffalo perish, too.
+My life’s a poorly written book, because in the end, I will die, he thinks, philosophically.
+In paranoia of his own mortality, Milo fails to remember that the Comanche and the buffalo perish too.

 He tries, though.
-He doesn’t want to be a worrier.
-He sincerely wants to be a better father figure.
-He is still the patriarch.
-But he leaves a lot to be desired.
+He doesn’t want to be a worrier; he sincerely wants to be a better father figure.
+He is still the patriarch, but he leaves a lot to be desired.

-Nonetheless his mood remains glum as one seventh of his life is spent on Mondays…the day of cleaning debris out of the home.
-“What happened to my adventurous young life?” he thinks.
-“I used to fight other males for the reward of a wife.
+Nonetheless, his mood remains glum; one-seventh of his life is spent on Mondays—the day of cleaning debris out of the home.
+What happened to my adventurous young life? he thinks.
+I used to fight other males for the reward of a wife.
 I scouted for danger.
-Now in my older years, I still live, but only for the sake of my offspring, it seems.”
+Now in my older years, I still live, but it seems only for the sake of my offspring.

-“And half of fatherhood is shutting up,” whispers Milo to himself when everyone thinks he is sleeping.
+“And half of fatherhood is shutting up,” whispers Milo to himself, when everyone thinks he is sleeping.

 Why just a month ago, Sue complained that water was leaking onto her while she slept during a rainstorm.

 “You should just fix it yourself,” Milo replied.
 “It’s on your side of the room!”